 My problem is twofold — pride in something we have not accomplished and group association in lieu of individual responsibility.

 We are, in the contemporary world, encouraged to take pride in the wrong thing.
 If you are gay, that is not a problem.
 If you are straight, that is not a problem.
 If you are, like me, an abject and committed ace/aro, also not a problem.
 What’s the problem?
 Being proud of it.
 You like girls.
 Or guys.
 Or simply don’t want to let anyone stick anything inside parts of your body.
 Totally cool however that goes for you and it’s your own personal decision to live that life.
 It’s your life and your sexuality is your business, not mine, as long as you don’t use it to hurt anyone else or try to impose your sexuality on me.
 I’m for all the freedom we can have without compromising someone else’s freedom and safety.
 Which is, after all, the only kind of sustainable freedom a society could ever hope to have.
 When you start being proud of who you are rather than what you do, though, it does two things.
 First, it stops you from wanting to be a better person.
 You’re not perfect, nor am I. You may be closer than me but I doubt it. we are likely all the same degree of broken inside and need to spend our entire lives improving.
 That’s what life is for — to learn, to become a better person.
 That’s why we respect the elderly so much, in almost every culture, as a general rule.
 Seventy or eighty years of learning what’s important and what’s trivial might not produce a perfect human but it will usually produce someone who has a pretty good understanding that can be passed on if you ask.
-My grandparents (I really only knew three out of the four but that’s pretty good compared to many of my friends who didn’t even meet one of theirs) were amazing people, all of whom had lived through at least one intense global war and had learned vastly important lessons that they were overjoyed to pass along to me and anyone else who asked.
+My grandparents (I really only knew three out of the four but that’s pretty good compared to many of my friends who didn’t even meet one of theirs) were amazing people, all having lived through at least one intense global war and had learned vastly important lessons that they were overjoyed to pass along to me and anyone else who asked.
 Yours likely are, too.
 You should ask.
 This isn’t an argument in favor of spending your entire life feeling guilty and ashamed of who you are.
 It’s just a plea not to be too happy with yourself or see yourself as a fixed entity that neither can nor should change over time.
 Life is about seeking to be a better person — if you give up, please, do us all a favor and leave the planet.
 We don’t have time or space for people who are self-satisfied.

 Secondly, there is a group dynamic problem.
 Groups lead to mob mentalities, which are decision making situations that always produce the wrong outcome.
 Most people would never go out onto the street and break windows, set fire to cars, beat defenseless others.
 But in large groups, these things happen every day, all over the world.
 Groups don’t make good decisions unless they are completely calm and in a quiet, rule-centered environment.
 And even then they rarely do — just look at the decisions of the UN General Assembly or any representative governing body — lately, if you pay attention to the House of Representatives in the United States or the entire British government, though, you won’t have to spend more than ten minutes before you find a really obvious example of mob mentality taking over from good judgment.